 - At the shelter hearing, the court must identify all tribes with which the child is affiliated. - "The Indian child's tribe" is a specific designation under ORICWA/ICWA.
 This tribe has automatic party status.
 When there are multiple tribes of which the child is or may be a member, ORICWA creates a series of rules to determine which tribe is "the Indian child's tribe;" these are described in detail in Chapter 2.
 The court also has discretion to make other affiliated tribes parties to the case or to allow them to participate in an advisory capacity or as a party.
-Or Laws 2021, ch 398, §13(1)(a)(H)(c). - If there is sufficient information at the shelter hearing to determine which tribe is "the Indian child's tribe" and/or to designate the role of any additional interested tribes, then the court should do so.
-Or Laws 2021, ch 398, §12.
+ORS 419B.875(1)(a)(H). - If there is sufficient information at the shelter hearing to determine which tribe is "the Indian child's tribe" and/or to designate the role of any additional interested tribes, then the court should do so.
+ORS 419B.618.